udgsg/Hackathon2021/README.md

 ### 3: project tracks to understand the impact of "Misinformation" in our society and it's implications !

-### 4: GSG at UD is taking first step towards fighting against "Misinformation" !
+### 4: GSG at UD is taking first step towards the fight against "Misinformation" !

 ### 5: A platform for students to interact with academic and industrial representatives and learn from workshop and improve CV !